- Work/Life Balance

 Improve the integration between the different supply chain development groups.
 Upgrade the infrastructure to make it easier and faster to prototype new systems.

+I applied online.
 The process took 3 weeks.
-I interviewed at Tesco (Cheshunt, England) in February 2008.
+I interviewed at Tesco (Cheshunt, England) in February 2016.